-Those receiving Australian Citizenships shall also dress appropriately in keeping with the significance of the occasion by adhering to the dress code of Smart casual, national/cultural dress welcomed
+Those receiving Australian Citizenships are expected to also dress appropriately in keeping with the significance of the occasion by adhering to the dress code of smart casual with national/cultural dress welcomed.

 1.9 Records Management

 State Records Commission (SRC) Standard 1 - Government Recordkeeping requires that government organisations ensure that records are created, managed and maintained over time and disposed of in accordance with principles and standards issued by the SRC.
 Council has also adopted a record keeping plan.